overload-development-community/olmod/README.md

 - Adds an option to allow or disallow specific modifiers for games, by Tobias.

+- Adds lag compensation to make games feel more LAN-like at the expense of ships jumping around when ships change direction.
+Highly customizable.
+By Whollycow (ship lag compensation), roncli (weapon lag compensation), derhass (detailed analysis, code review, and improvements), and Tobias (menuing).

+- Adds automap to multiplayer using the quick save key, by Tobias.

+- Prevents quantization of ship positions on maps that stray too far from 0, 0, 0, by roncli & Whollycow

+- Adds numerical sliders to some controller options, by Tobias.

+- Fixes seizure-inducing flashing in VR, by roncli (thanks to Arne for finding the issue!).

+- Makes player scoreboard sorting in team anarchy make more sense, by Tobias.

 #### How to build

 ##### Windows